 Pack and depart to your next destination or better still extend your stay as there is so much to do in Winchester you need to spend at least 7 days here...if not three weeks!

 But before you head off why not stop for breakfast at the Leaf & Bean Cafe near to the train station.

 Located in a popular and peaceful elevated residential area immediately to the west of the city centre the guest suite at West End Terrace occupies one entire level of this elegant, mid 19th century 6 level town house.
 The accommodation provides an open plan living reception room (kitchen/dining/sitting), a double bedroom with ensuite shower room and a patio garden.
 There is also a double sofa bed located in the living area for additional guests.

 The city centre is close at hand with its wide range of shops, restaurants and cultural and historical attractions together with the mainline railway station on the London Waterloo line.

-To book this accommodation or any of our properties click here
+To book this accommodation click here